-Upon the closing of the WOF Transaction, WOF changed its name to Pender Private Investments Inc. ("PPI"), and the Venture Series shares were renamed the "Legacy Series" shares.
+Upon the closing of the WOF Transaction, WOF changed its name to Pender Private Investments Inc. ("PPI"), and the Venture Series shares were renamed the "Legacy Shares".
+Subsequent to September 30, 2021, in accordance with the Legacy Share rights, the divestment of two portfolio investments triggered a required redemption of Legacy Shares on a pro rata basis at NAV.
+Please refer to Note 15 for additional details.

-Under IFRS, the \$32,770,972 gain inherent in the difference between the purchase price paid by the Company and the fair value of the assets it acquired, is treated as a deferred gain and contra asset under the investments reported in the financial statements.
+Under IFRS, the \$32,798,793 gain inherent in the difference between the purchase price paid by the Company and the fair value of the assets it acquired, is treated as a deferred gain and contra asset under the investments reported in the Statements of Financial Position.
 This amount is excluded from shareholder's equity per share for financial reporting purposes.
 The deferred gain will be recognized to the extent that it arises from a change in a factor (including time) that market participants would take into account when pricing the investment.
+During the three months and nine months ended September 30, 2021, \$1,245,843 of the deferred gain was recognized and the remaining balance as at September 30, 2021 is \$31,552,950.